BenChampion/realworldocaml-book/book/garbage-collector/README.md

 program.
 :::

-Core provides a `Heap_block` module that dynamically checks if a given value is suitable for finalizing.
-Core keeps the functions for registering finalizers in the `Core.Gc.Expert` module.
+Core keeps the functions for
+registering finalizers in the `Core.Gc.Expert` module.
 Finalizers can run at any time in any thread, so they can be pretty hard to reason about in multi-threaded contexts. [heaps/Heap_block module]{.idx}